Have you ever wondered what it is that draws people together, and what it is that pulls you apart in relationships?

 If you feel you are struggling in your relationship, or have noticed a pattern repeating itself, it’s OK to reach out and ask for help.

-We can have a chat about your concerns, and I will help you to “change the pattern”, helping you to grow in awareness and understanding.
+Your counsellor will help you to “change the pattern”, helping you to grow in awareness and understanding.
 You will be supported to safely explore patterns in your relationships.
 The result can be the freedom to move ahead into new and more satisfying ways of relating to others.

 It is never too late to change.